Strictly strategy-proof auctions: Strictness is essentially for free

 \begin{proposition} If a feasible direct mechanism $(X,P)$ is weakly strategy-proof, then for any $\eps>0$, there is a feasible and strictly strategy-proof direct mechanism that is uniformly $\eps$-close to $(X,P)$. \footnote{That is: for every $i$, $t^i$ and $t^{-i}$, $X^i(t^i,t^{-i})$ and $P^i(t^i,t^{-i})$ change by at most $\eps$.} \end{proposition}

 In the language of the virtual implementation literature (e.g. \textcite{AbreuSen1991,AbreuMatsushima1992}), \Cref{proposition:denseness} says that every feasible and weakly strategy-proof direct mechanism is \emph{virtually} strictly strategy-proof.
-Weak strategy-proofness therefore `essentially' shares the robustness properties of strict strategy-proofness; in particular, an arbitrarily small modification suffices to achieve full implementation.
+Weak strategy-proofness therefore `essentially' shares the robustness properties of strict strategy-proofness; in particular, an arbitrarily small modification suffices to achieve full implementation. \footnote{In the auction example, this modification adds some randomness to the allocation.}

 \begin{proof} Let $(X,P)$ be feasible and weakly strategy-proof.
 We shall construct a feasible and strictly strategy-proof direct mechanism in terms of $\delta>0$, then show that we can make it uniformly $\eps$-close to $(X,P)$ by choosing $\delta$.